Towards a Unified Theoretical Framework for Splitting-based Self-Supervised MRI Reconstruction

-Supplementary Fig.~2 illustrates the training process when a cross-consistency loss is applied within UNITS.
-Importantly, this enhancement does \textit{not} change the network architecture nor introduce additional trainable parameters.
-Instead, it exploits the existing two re-undersampled k-spaces by treating both as inputs and reconstructing them in parallel through a single network with shared parameters.
-The network is trained not only to predict $Y_{2}$ from input $Y_{1}$, but also to recover the sampled entries in $Y_{1}$ from input $Y_{2}$, thus enforcing complementary supervision across two sampling realizations.
-Formally, the cross k-space loss is defined as:
+To demonstrate this flexibility, we extend \textit{UNITS-Base} with a cross-consistency loss, resulting in an instantiation termed \textit{UNITS-Cross} (Supplementary Fig.~2).
+In \textit{UNITS-Cross}, the network is trained to predict $Y_2$ from $Y_1$ and, simultaneously, to predict $Y_1$ from $Y_2$ using the same shared parameters.
+Formally, the cross-consistency risk is defined as:

-where $f(\cdot)$ denotes the shared reconstruction network and $M_{Y_{1}}$, $M_{Y_{2}}$ are effective undersampling masks introduced in Eq.~\eqref{eq:effective_mask}.
+where $L$ is the pointwise loss in Eq.~\eqref{eq:pointwise_loss_func}, and $f(\cdot)$ denotes the shared reconstruction network.